DanielLMcGuire/LCE-SDK/README.md

 }
 ```

-Create a thread and include ANYTHING from ../Minecraft.Client/, and manipulate anything under the Minecraft class or it's members inside the new thread.
+Create a thread and include ANYTHING from ../Minecraft.Client/, and manipulate anything already existing under the minecraft object.

+I will have to add a pool of objects since C++ does not support dynamic VTABLE allocations.
+This will limit the amount of mods that can affect an area.
+An alternative would be converting EVERYTHING to a parsable format, which is not something I wish to do.
+Instead the game will have to check for `nullptr` more.

 Post init stuff can be done before the thread, but you should read the code to understand it's limitations at this stage.